-• CDC's recommended strategy for release from home-based isolation can be found in the Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings Interim Guidance.

-- Detailed information about the data informing the symptom-based strategy, and considerations for extended isolation periods for persons in congregate settings including corrections, can be found here. - If persons will require ongoing care by medical providers, discontinuation of transmission-based precautions (PPE) should be based on similar criteria found here.
+- CDC's recommended strategy for release from-non-medical care based isolation can be found in the Discontinuation of Isolation for Persons with COVID-19 Not in HealthcareSettings Interim Guidance. - Detailed information about the data informing the symptom-based strategy, and considerations for extended isolation periods for persons in congregate settings including corrections, can be found here. - If persons will require ongoing care by medical providers, discontinuation of transmission-based precautions (PPE) should be based on similar criteria found here.

-> Clinical Care for Individuals with COVID-19
+Clinical Care for Individuals with COVID-19

-Facilities must ensure that incarcerated/detained individuals receive medical evaluation and treatment at the first signs of COVID-19 symptoms.
+Facilities must ensure that detained individuals receive medical evaluation and treatment at the first signs of COVID-19 symptoms.

-- If a facility is not able to provide such evaluation and treatment, a plan must be in place to safely transfer the individual to another facility or local hospital (including notifying the facility/hospital in advance).
+• If a facility is not able to provide such evaluation and treatment, a plan must be in place to safely transfer the individual to another facility or local hospital (including notifying the facility/hospital in advance).
 See Transport section.
 The initial medical evaluation must determine whether a symptomatic individual is at increased risk for severe illness from COVID-19.
 Persons at increased risk may include older adults and persons of any age with serious underlying medical conditions, including chronic kidney disease, serious heart conditions, and Type-2 diabetes.
-See CDC's website for a complete list and check regularly for updates as more data become available to inform this issue. - Based on available information, pregnant people seem to have the same risk of COVID-19 as adults who are not pregnant.
-However, much remains unknown about the risks of COVID-19 to the pregnant person, the pregnancy, and the unborn child.
+See the Fraihat and CDC combined list in this PRR and the CDC's website for a list and check the PRR and CDC regularly for updates as more data become available to inform this issue.

+Much remains unknown about the risks of COVID-19 to the pregnant person, the pregnancy, and the unborn child.
 Prenatal and postnatal care is important for all pregnant individuals, including those who are detained.
 Visit the CDC website for more information on pregnancy and breastfeeding in the context of COVID-19.